oscarfasanchez/gmshflow/README.md

 first points, then lines(made of points), curves/loops (made of lines) and surfaces(made of curves) Where each entity possess a unique tag

-by default the mesh size is defined from points and from boundaries The cell sizes are assigned on points, the points inherit the cell size to the lines, and so on.
+by default the mesh size is defined from points and from boundaries.
+The cell sizes are assigned on points, the points inherit the cell size to the lines, and so on.
 Then the mesh inherits the cell size from the points that were used to define the boundaries(loop) of the surfaces.